 Is it of course better to avoid ice if you can.
 Always be aware of your walking route and look ahead for potential tripping hazards or slippery ice patches.
 Be sure that someone knows your planned path and expected time of return.
 Bring a mobile phone if you have one, but do not use it while you are walking as it will be a distraction.
 Pay attention!
 Just one fall can leave you with pain and sometimes serious injuries that can affect you for the rest of your life, so walk with care this winter.

 Michael Henry is a founding partner of Howie, Sacks & Henry.
 He practises personal injury law, with an emphasis on slip and fall injury and recreation/sports injury claims, as well as claims related to motor vehicle accidents, motorcycle accidents, boating accidents and more.
-He can be reached at 416-361-0998 or firstname.lastname@example.org
+If you have been injured while walking or running, please contact Michael Henry at 416-361-0998 or firstname.lastname@example.org.